HFAnalyticsLab/ndl-unpaid-carers-open-data/README.md

 * **`NDL lab analysis/2.
 Technical appendix.Rmd`** Technical appendix for central analysis carried out by NDL partners.
 This markdown results in an HTML file being created inside this folder.

+**Data sharing agreement temlates**

+* **`Data sharing agreements/`** This folder includes data sharing agreement templates used by local authorities to enable sharing their data on carer assessments.

 ### Requirements

 These scripts were written in R version 4.0.2.